catrionascrivener/N-Back/README.md

-ColourTesting.psyexp is the code for an N-Back experiment in Psychopy.
+ColourTesting.psyexp is the code for an N-Back experiment in Psychopy, using simple coloured squares.
 The experiment has three blocks of 150 trials each.
 Block 1 is a 1-back.
 Block 2 is a 2-back.